When should you ask for a Google review?

 To comply with Google’s review gating policies, ask every customer for a review regardless of how satisfied they are.
 Just make sure you first do everything you can to satisfy them before asking for the review.

-If you use our web app already, you can make sure you comply with Google’s review gating policies by going to Dashboard, then Customize feedback, then selecting the Review Request option and Save button.
+If you use our Google review management tool already, you can make sure you comply with Google’s review gating policies by going to Dashboard, then Customize feedback, then selecting the Review Request option and Save button.
 This will make sure that all customers get asked for a review, even if the system asks for feedback first.

 Alternatively, you may want to give yourself time to fix the customer’s problems before asking for a review.
 If that’s the case, then select the No Review Request option instead.
 The system will only ask customers for a review if they give a high enough star rating that you don’t want the system to ask for feedback.
 If you use this setting, make sure you follow up manually after you’ve fixed the customer’s problem to ask for the review.
 Otherwise you’ll be out of compliance with Google’s policies.